pdefusco/cde_cdepy_articles/code/MANAGING_AIRFLOW_PYTHON_ENVS.md

 ## Managing Airflow Python Environments with CDEPY

+CDP Data Engineering (CDE) is the only cloud-native service purpose-built for enterprise data engineering teams.
+Building on Apache Spark, Data Engineering is an all-inclusive data engineering toolset that enables orchestration automation with Apache Airflow, advanced pipeline monitoring, visual troubleshooting, and comprehensive management tools to streamline ETL processes across enterprise analytics teams.

-To manage job dependencies, Cloudera Data Engineering (CDE) supports creating custom Python environments dedicated to Airflow using the airflow-python-env resource type.
+To manage job dependencies, CDE supports creating custom Python environments dedicated to Airflow using the airflow-python-env resource type.
 With this option, you can install custom libraries for running your Directed Acyclic Graphs (DAGs).
 The supported version is Python 3.8.

 A resource is a named collection of files or other resources referenced by a job.
 The airflow-python-env resource type allows you to specify a requirements.txt file that defines an environment that you can then activate globally for airflow deployments in a virtual cluster.